 Gould is a GP and a Tobacco Treatment Specialist with nearly a decade of academic experience at University of New South Wales Faculty of Medicine 2002-2011 as Senior Lecturer, Head of Campus of Rural Clinical School Coffs Harbour (2 years) and Senior Research Fellow (2 years).
 She is also qualified with an MBChB (University of Leeds UK 1976) and MA (Arts Therapy 2003), a Grad Dip Creative and Experiential Arts Therapy (1999) and a Dip Drama (1980).
 Gould’s GP experience is over 30 years in UK, NZ and Australia (vocationally registered with Health Insurance Commission and on specialist and generalist registers Medical Board of Australia) including visiting medical officer (VMO) in Refugee Health at Coffs Harbour Health Campus.
 Gould also collaborates with researchers in Canada, USA and New Zealand to provide evidence-based approaches to help Indigenous populations quit.

-Libby Jardine is Chair of Cancer Council Australia’s Tobacco Issues Committee and one of Cancer Council’s leading experts on the impact of tobacco in Australia.
+Libby Jardine is Chair of Cancer Council Australia’s Tobacco Issues Committee and in this role brings together leading experts to advise on evidence based tobacco control policy in Australia.

 As Manager of Cancer Council Western Australia (WA) Make Smoking History program since 2011, Libby leads a team to implement an evidence based comprehensive program to drive down smoking rates in WA.
 Her work has included initiating the development of a new program focussed on reducing barriers to quitting for priority groups in WA.

 Libby has a Bachelor of Behavioural Science, majoring in Health Science and Counselling.
 She has previously worked at Cancer Council New South Wales and Queensland Health in cancer prevention, and at School Drug Education and Road Aware prior to that.